Fulvue Drive-In.com

 Picture: B & C/B Sound: B+ & C+/B- Extras: B/C+ Films: B-

-Here are two new Spy films on Blu-ray, one a remake of a classic that works, another with a serious following from the early 1970s part of the Cold War era that deserves its reputation and still holds up...
+Here are two Spy films on Blu-ray, one a remake of a classic that works, another with a serious following from the early 1970s part of the Cold War era that deserves its reputation and still holds up...

 Instead, they are adversaries at first when solo has to get a young lady out of East Germany, which Kuryakin tries to stop.
 However, a deadly nuclear threat has the two being forced to work together in a pre-detante (the word is never used) arrangement to deal with the threat and they're off, clashing often and trying to solve the case in their own way.
 Some might remember Walter Hill's Red Heat (1986) when considering the East/West split, but this has more wit, if a little less punch to it.
 The story is consistent, good taste from all a plus, action well done and to my surprise, when the film gets a little lost, the Cavill/Hammer chemistry makes up for it pulling off the nearly-impossible task of bringing the classic characters back to life (and on their terms).